hkirk/ST2ITS2_Material/slide_server/slides/Week 13/linq.md

 ### Return value (and type)

 * Most of the time .NET can infer return type
-    * but sometimes its needed to add it manually
+    * but sometimes type is needed
 ```csharp
 var choose = (bool b) => b ?
 1 : "two"; // Gives an error
 var choose = object (bool b) => b ?
 1 : "two";